 5. Recognize The Best With Referral Rewards

 The success of your employee referral program highly depends on how attractive it is.
-This means, in order to engage your employees, let them know the incentives attached.
+It means to engage your employees, let them know the incentives attached.

-Backing your program with a referral bonus can motivate employees to a great extent.
-Monetary rewards are great boosters for many but modern employees expect creative rewards and recognition.
-The only challenge here is understanding the employees’ needs and wants.
+Backing your program with a referral bonus can motivate employees tto a great extent.
+Monetary rewards are excellent boosters for many, but modern employees expect creative rewards and recognition.
+The only challenge here is understanding the employees' needs and wants.

 6. Make Sure The Leaders Are Super-Active

 Employees always look up to their managers for their leadership, passion, and commitment.
 Those employees who have engaged leaders are 59% more likely to be happier at the workplace.

-It is because when the manager is engaged, the subordinates too get engaged which is followed by employee referral.
+When the manager is engaged, the subordinates get engaged, which is followed by employee referral.

 It goes on as ‘snowball referral’ as every time the referred employees get engaged looking up to the enthusiasm of their co-workers, leading the way to more and more referrals.

 Conclusively, a highly engaged workforce means a lot to successful referrals.
-If you know any other benefits other than the ones discussed here, share it with us!
+If you know any other benefits other than the ones discussed here, share them with us!